asphodelian/We-R-Finished/README.md

 # We-R-Finished
 ## Overview
 Welcome!
-You are currently in the official repository of We R Finished, a DS 311 group consisting Russel Chan, Ana Paula De Queiroz, Gabrielle Salamanca, and Catarina Tegtmeier.
+You are currently in the official repository of We R Finished, a DS 311 group consisting of Russel Chan, Ana Paula De Queiroz, Gabrielle Salamanca, and Catarina Tegtmeier.
 The chosen dataset they are going to explore, analyze, and present is the Data-Drive Industry Salary.
 ## Within the Repo
 1. salary
   - analysis plan